GitauHarrison/notes/search/install_elasticsearch_localhost.md

 {"error":{"root_cause":[{"type":"security_exception","reason":"missing authentication credentials for REST request [/]","header":{"WWW-Authenticate":"Basic realm=\"security\" charset=\"UTF-8\""}}],"type":"security_exception","reason":"missing authentication credentials for REST request [/]","header":{"WWW-Authenticate":"Basic realm=\"security\" charset=\"UTF-8\""}},"status":401}
 ```

-Alternatively, if you paste `localhost:9200` in your browser, you will notice a pop up asking for a username and password.
+Alternatively, if you paste `localhost:9200` in your browser, you will notice a pop-up asking for a username and password.
 Since we do not know what these credentials are, if we press "Cancel" or if we close the prompt, we will get the `missing authentication credentials for REST request` error seen above.

 Surprised?
-Hadn't we run `curl localhost:9200` earlier and we got some JSON data back?
+Hadn't we run `curl localhost:9200` earlier and got some JSON data back?
 No, it should not be a surprise.
-We have just enabled security on our cluster and usage is dependant on user authenication now.
+We have just enabled security on our cluster and usage is dependent on user authentication now.

 ### Create Passwords For Built-in Users

 To communicate with the cluster, you must configure a username for the [built-in users](https://www.elastic.co/guide/en/elasticsearch/reference/current/built-in-users.html).
-All requests that do not have a user name and a password will be rejected.
-To index documents, users much have write access.
+All requests that do not have a username and a password will be rejected.
+To index documents, users must have write access.

 - Access the `elasticsearch/` folder:

    ```python
    $ cd /usr/share/elasticsearch/
    ```
-- In this folder, we can set passwods for built-in users by running:
+- In this folder, we can set passwords for built-in users by running:

    ```python
    # -------------------